Introduction

 Frequently Asked Questions (FAQs)

-If your heart rate is consistently above the normal bpm for men or normal pulse rate for women during exercise, consult your family doctor.
+If your heart rate is consistently above normal during exercise, consult your family doctor.
 High heart rates during exercise could be an indicator of underlying health issues.

 Yes, stress and anxiety can increase your resting heart rate.
-It’s essential to manage stress effectively for maintaining a normal pulse rate of the human body.
+It’s essential to manage stress effectively to maintain a normal heart rate.

 Absolutely, it’s entirely normal for your heart rate to fluctuate throughout the day.
 Various factors like activity levels, emotions, and caffeine intake can cause changes to heart beat normal range.